AcuHerb Community Circle · Herbal Dispensary

 Melissa officinalis

 Bright, lemony, and unmistakably summery — lemon balm calms an overheated nervous system without sedating.
-It's cooling and gently antiviral, perfect for the person who gets overwhelmed in high-stimulation environments.
-In TCM terms, it clears Heart Heat and settles the Shen, supporting the joy and connection that summer is meant to bring — not the frazzle.
+Cooling and gently antiviral, perfect for those who get overwhelmed in high-stimulation environments.
+In TCM terms it clears Heart Heat and settles the Shen, supporting the joy and connection that summer is meant to bring.

 AnxietyHeart HeatDigestive Calm